TheDragonSkull/Essence-Totem-Mod/README.md

 - For more info, visit the mod [Wiki](https://github.com/TheDragonSkull/Essence-Totem-Mod/wiki).

- You can comment on your ideas and maybe I'll end up including them in the mod.
+ You can comment on your ideas and maybe I'll end up including them in the mod.\
+ This mod supports multiplayer.\
  If you find bugs please report so I can try to fix them.

  ---